SK-works/Live-Review-Intelligence-Prioritization-Engine/README.md

 [![Architecture](./architecture-diagram.svg)](https://claude.ai/public/artifacts/652895e9-7ff3-4323-826e-293f9f7dc1a0)

+📄 Full write-up (problem framing, design rationale, what I'd build next): Notion case study — also included in this repo as LRIPE-CASE-STUDY.md.

 ## What it does

 1. A review is submitted (from the included demo storefront, or any system that can POST JSON)